 published online today in the Proceedings of the National Academy of Sciences (PNAS)

 Previous research has shown that basic demographic information (such as age, gender, and education level) and elements of personality can be guessed by looking at online profiles and browser histories.
 And Charles Duhigg reported in the New York Times Magazine last year that Target can figure out when its customers are pregnant based on subtle changes in shopping habits (unscented lotion and dietary supplements are clues), and the company outed one teenage girl to her father by mailing her crib coupons.
-But this new study, by Michal Kosinski and David Stillwell of the University of Cambridge and Thore Graepel of Microsoft Research, goes much farther in demonstrating the potential of user profiling, documenting clues for intelligence, sexual orientation, and drug use.
+But this new study, by Michal Kosinski and David Stillwell of the University of Cambridge and Thore Graepel of Microsoft Research, goes much further in demonstrating the potential of user profiling, documenting clues for intelligence, sexual orientation, and drug use.

 The study was pretty simple: 58,000 volunteers shared their Facebook profiles and filled out additional surveys.
 The researchers looked for correlations between Likes and other attributes.
 That’s it.
 Below is the accuracy with which they could predict certain dichotomous attributes based on Likes.
 (Accuracy here is defined as the probability of correctly categorizing two randomly selected people, one from each of the two paired categories—e.g., male and female.)